ravirajchilka/ravirajchilka/README.md

 I have graduated from <b>CUNY CCNY</b> with M.E.(E.E.)
 I also have a strong will to pursue an Associate degree in <b>Mechanical Engineering</b> 🚜⚙️ and transfer to a 4 year engineering degree.
 You can find my machine parts 🔩 drawing examples in CAD repository

-At this moment I am busy in building a complex mechanical system using NVIDIA GPU and Solar panels but won't be sharing any information on this Github as its confidential...🤠